Eukon05/PK4J/README.md

 PK4J is a Java 8 library, that allows you to retrieve information from Cracow University Of Technology's e-management system (EHMS).

 This library is currently in very early stages of development, so expect things to break and features to be missing.
+Everything on this page is subject to change, as the library evolves.

 PK4J is, essentially, a web-scraper, that wraps information gathered from EHMS into Java objects, for use in other applications.